resurfaceio/containers/helm/resurfaceio/resurface/README.md

 - The **ingress.importer** nested section corresponds to the endpoint used by each Resurface worker node to import API calls into your Resurface database.
   - **ingress.importer.expose**: boolean.
 The importer endpoint can be disabled by setting this value to `false`.
 In that case, the endpoint will only be reachable through the worker importer service and not the ingress resource.
 Defaults to `true`.
   - **ingress.importer.path**: string.
 The ingress resource will route all calls made to this path to the worker importer service.
 Defaults to `"/fluke"`.
 Required only if **ingress.importer.expose** is set to `true`.

+- The **ingress.minio** nested section refers to routing access to the MinIO web console through the available Ingress Controller (see the Iceberg integration section below)
+  - **ingress.minio.expose**: boolean.
+If both the MinIO subchart has been deployed and the Iceberg integration is enabled, the MinIO web console can be accessed through port `9001` by setting this value to `true`.
+Defaults to `false`.

 - The **ingress.tls** nested section corresponds to the TLS termination configuration for the Ingress resource.
   - **ingress.tls.enabled**: boolean.
 The TLS termination feature can be enabled by setting this value to `true`.
 Defaults to `false`.